ml6team/aws-promote-code/README.md

 ```

 # 2. Setup infrastructure
 In this project, we use **Terraform** to manage our infrastructure because it enables us to define infrastructure as code, ensure consistency, and easily scale our infrastructure.
-With Terraform, we can efficiently manage multiple environments, such as development, staging, and production, with consistent configurations and reproducible deployments, simplifying our infrastructure management across different stages of the project lifecycle.
+With Terraform, we can efficiently manage multiple environments, such as development, staging, and production, with consistent configurations and reproducible deployments, simplifying our infrastructure management across the different stages of the project lifecycle.

 ## 2.1 Setup Terraform backend
 The first step of setting up Terraform, is to create a remote backend for the Terraform-State on the `operations` account.
 This also done with Terraform by running the following commands from the `terraform/backend` folder: